 See the Arcuro Medical product animation (Chinese).

-Over 20 years’ experience in the medical device industry; founder, CEO & R&D director at T.A.G.
-Medical Products, products developed at T.A.G. are currently sold worldwide by J&J, Stryker, S&N, Tornier, and others; invented, developed, and commercialized numerous innovative medical devices; written 35 international patents
+He was the founder, CEO & R&D director at T.A.G.
+Medical Products.
+The products developed at T.A.G. are currently sold worldwide by J&J, Stryker, S&N, Tornier, and others.
+Ran invented, developed, and commercialized numerous innovative medical device and wrote 40 international patents.

-7 years’ experience as development engineer T.A.G.
-Medical Products, specialty in medical devices for sports medicine
+15 years’ experience developing medical devices; previously, design engineer and project manager, T.A.G.
+Medical Products, specializing in medical devices for sports medicine

 Director of Sports Medicine, Louis A. Weiss Memorial Hospital, Center for Athletic Medicine, Chicago, Illinois

 Assistant Professor, Departments of Orthopaedic Surgery (Ortho-Research) and Hospital for Joint Diseases, New York University Orthopedic Surgery Associates

 Head of Sports Department, Orthopedic Surgery, Tel-Aviv Sourasky Medical Center